 EDoF lenses offer a high degree of spectacle independence.
 However, the achieved vision quality is very individual and may differ from patient to patient.

 It also offers a good fit for individuals interested in an IOL that combines greater freedom from glasses with high vision comfort day and night.
 Consult your doctor to see if an EDoF IOL might also be right for you.

-These are the most advanced intraocular lenses (IOLs) available today, providing clear vision for close, intermediate and far distances, without gaps in between.
+These are the most advanced intraocular lenses (IOLs) available today, providing clear vision for near, intermediate and far distances.
 They are designed to enable a high degree of independence from glasses for patients leading an active life and wishing to do without visual aids.

 Unlike monofocal and bifocal options, trifocal lenses also provide comfortable intermediate vision, which is important for various daily activities, such as computer work.

 It allows you to perform a range of activities in everyday life without glasses.
 This includes daily tasks such as: